jasonhaak/cloudflare-redirect-worker/README.md

 ## How it Works
 1. The worker checks the request hostname against `ALLOWED_HOST_SUFFIXES`.
 2. It extracts the subdomain and resolves its redirect target from `LINK_<SUBDOMAIN>`.
 3. If the subdomain is listed in `PROTECTED_SUBDOMAINS`, the worker enforces Basic Auth using configured credentials.
+You can use either a single user/password or a list of user/password pairs for each subdomain.
 4. Failed auth attempts are rate-limited per client.
 5. Valid requests are redirected with proper security headers.